ballerina-platform/ballerina-lang/tool-plugins/intellij/getting-started/plugin-features/README.md

 ## Live Templates and Code Snippets

-Live templates / code snippets contain boilerplate codes and lets the user to enter them easily.
+Live templates/code snippets contain boilerplate codes and allows you to enter them easily.
 All available live templates can be viewed/changed at **Settings -> Editor -> Live Templates -> Ballerina**.

 ![alt text](images/LiveTemplates.gif)